Katharina Thanderz

-Katharina Thanderz (born 29 July 1988) is a Norwegian professional boxer.
-She held the WBC interim female super-featherweight title from 2019 until vacating in November 2020 to challenge for the full WBC title.
+Katharina Thanderz (born 29 July 1988) is a Norwegian professional boxer who has held the WBC interim female super-featherweight World title and the European female super-featherweight title.

 Professional career

 Thanderz began her professional sporting career as a kickboxer, a sport she began at the age of ten.
 After 18 years in the sport, she made her professional boxing debut on 27 May 2016, scoring a four-round unanimous decision (UD) victory over Angela Cannizzaro at the Polideportivo Jose Caballero in Alcobendas, Spain.

-In her first fight in her natal Norway, she defeated Maria Semertzoglou for the vacant European super-featherweight title on 21 October 2017.
-She claimed a majority decision (MD) victory over undefeated Rachel Ball on 2 March 2019 after overcoming a broken hand suffered in the fourth round.
-This moved her to 11–0 in her pro career.
-She competed at the 2019 European Games in Belarus in June.
+In her first fight in her native Norway, she defeated Maria Semertzoglou for the vacant European super-featherweight title on 21 October 2017.

+On 10 March 2018, Thanderz defeated unbeaten Icelandic boxer Valgerdur Gudsteinsdottir by unanimous decision at X Meeting Point in Oslo to win the vacant WBC female lightweight International title.

+Thanderz claimed the vacant interim WBC female super-featherweight title with a split decision win over Danila Ramos at Ekeberg Hall in Oslo on 16 December 2019.

+In her next fight she challenged WBC and IBO female super-featherweight champion Terri Harper on 14 November 2020, suffering a ninth-round stoppage defeat at Wembley Arena in London, England.

+After moving back up in weight divisions and securing three points wins, Thanderz returned to Wembley Arena to face Rhiannon Dixon for the vacant European lightweight title on September 30, 2023.
+She lost by unanimous decision with all three judges giving the fight to the English boxer by 100–90.